ristedev/riste-dot-net/src/index.md

 ## Webgineer & privacy enthusiast

-Check out the [README](https://github.com/ristedev/riste-dot-net#ristenet) to see a full list of features, plugins and integrations implemented on this site.
+Check out the [README](https://github.com/ristedev/riste-dot-net#ristenet) to see a full list of features, plugins and integrations implemented on this metadata.

 ### Let's work together